-This Pumpkin Pie Cake is perfect for serving a big crowd, or just anyone who really loves pumpkin pie!
+This colossal cake is perfect for serving a big crowd, or just anyone who really loves pumpkin pie!

 Pumpkin Pie Cake